JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added timed explosion and boss flag for LaCroix's Dominated bomber.
 +Restored Justicar and white SWATs, and cleaned up Nines at ending.
 +Added patch contributors to credits and fixed a taxi ride map hole.
++Showed player alive at Anarch ending and added Damsel and Skelter.
+Fixed weird camera after endgame cabbie discussion and his cut line.
 Corrected Venture Tower lamp, a passive guard and made bomb hurt one.
 Added endgame quest logs and improved subtitles for Dominated guard.
 Swapped Ventrues in Tower with females or Toreadors to avoid clones.
 Fixed Venture Tower sliding chute, elevator, portals, rope and lock.
-Showed player alive at Anarch ending and added Damsel and Skelter.
 Made Chunk not attack you if you convinced him during the endgame.
 Repaired bad icons and flickering for upper Venture tower elevator.
 Improved many details in Ming ending and masquerade ending cutscene.